 Lincoln Electric is a worldwide manufacturing company that creates and distributes a variety of welding equipment, gear, and tools.
-In recent years, the company earned over $2 billion and sales and it continues to provide an array of services and products to numerous industries.
-However, as with many manufacturing companies in the past, Lincoln Electric used asbestos in numerous products, leading to thousands of asbestos-related claims and lawsuits.
+However, as with many manufacturing companies in the past, Lincoln Electric used asbestos in numerous products, leading to a multitude of asbestos-related claims and lawsuits.

 Lincoln Electric History

-By 1914, Lincoln Electric had grown substantially, leading to a Canada-based operation and the Lincoln Electric Welding School, in which more than 100,000 students have been trained.
+By 1914, Lincoln Electric had grown substantially, leading to a Canada-based operation and the Lincoln Electric Welding School, in which more than 100,000 students were trained.

 Lincoln Electric Lawsuits

 In 2008, a Lincoln Electric representative issued a statement that the majority of the asbestos-related cases against the company were dismissed.